adrianrb469/compiler-construction/project-2/README.md

 - Multiplication
 - Division

-#### If, if else, else statements
+#### If, else if, else statements
 - Supports if statements
-- Supports if & if else statements
+- Supports if & else if statements
-- Supports if, if else & else statements
+- Supports if, else if & else statements

 #### Loops
 - While statements